mavryk-network/mavryk-taquito/docs/mavletwallet-singleton.md

 ## With Vue
 ### - Passing the instance through props
-It is possible to do "prop drilling" in Vue and pass an instance of the `BeaconWallet` down to the children of a component.
+It is possible to do "prop drilling" in Vue and pass an instance of the `MavletWallet` down to the children of a component.
 This method requires updating the value returned by the `data` method and catching the prop in the `props` array of the child component:
 ```ts
 // In ParentComponent.vue
 <script>